Angie-gh/adix.github.io/finalproject.md

 ***********************************************************************************

 ### Purpose of this page:
-This is a presentation/demonstration of a final project(Hackathon) in a video.
+Below is a recorded presentation of a python script review that incorporates features of Twilio.

 ### Highlighted Python functionalty included in this final project:
 Text messaging implemented to communicate web scraping results from a Podcast website.